Seven things you need to know about Iconomix

 6) Web-based, but not only

-Iconomix is web-based, meaning that the entire programme is centred around its web platform, which is also the main channel of communication towards the target group (the teachers).
+Iconomix is a web-based programme, with the entire initiative centred around its web platform.
+This also serves as the main channel of communication with the target group, namely teachers.

-However, direct interaction with the teachers is just as important.
-These interactions happen mainly through the organisation of training events and symposia, whether on-site as physical events or as video conferences.
+However, direct interaction with the teachers is also a key aspect of the programme.
+This occurs primarily through the organisation of training events and symposia, which may be held on-site as physical events or as video conferences.

 7) Diversity as a key to success

-Since almost all young people in Switzerland complete upper secondary level schooling, the student population reflects population heterogeneity at large.
-In other words, there are big differences between students in terms of cognitive abilities and prior knowledge.
-The needs and methodological preferences of teachers are similarly diverse.
+Given that over 90% of young people in Switzerland complete upper secondary level schooling, the student population is representative of the country's overall population heterogeneity.
+This means that there are significant discrepancies between students in terms of cognitive abilities and prior knowledge.
+Similarly, the needs and methodological preferences of teachers vary considerably.

-In addition, Iconomix is present in the three language regions of Switzerland.
-Since these language regions differ not only linguistically but also culturally, this adds another level of heterogeneity to an already diverse target group of teachers and students at the upper secondary level
+Furthermore, Iconomix has a presence in all three language regions of Switzerland.
+Given that these language regions differ not only linguistically but also culturally, this introduces another layer of heterogeneity to an already diverse target group of teachers and students at the upper secondary level.

 Further information on Iconomix, including current key figures, can be found in the SNB's sustainability report (Chapter 5) and on iconomix.ch in the ‘About us’ section.